David Dukes

 David Coleman Dukes (June 6, 1945 – October 9, 2000) was an American character actor.
 He had a long career in films, appearing in 35.
 Dukes starred in the miniseries The Winds of War and War and Remembrance, and he was a frequent television guest star.
-Later in life, Dukes had recurring roles on shows such as Pauly, Sisters and Dawson's Creek.
+Later in life, Dukes had recurring roles on shows such as Pauly, Sisters, and Dawson's Creek.

 Early life

-Dukes was born in San Francisco, California, the son of a California Highway Patrol Officer.
-Dukes was the eldest of four boys: David, James, Robert and Joe Paul.
+Dukes was born in San Francisco, California, the son of a California Highway Patrol officer.
+Dukes was the eldest of four boys; his brothers were James, Robert, and Joe Paul.

 Career

-Dukes's film career included 35 movies.
-Throughout his career, he was a television guest star, notably as the man who attempted to rape Edith Bunker on All in the Family, an advertising executive on The Jeffersons, and as a blind bully on Three's Company.
+Dukes' film career included 35 movies.
+Throughout his career, he was a television guest star, notably as the man who attempted to rape Edith Bunker on All in the Family, an advertising executive on The Jeffersons, and a blind bully on Three's Company.
 During the 1980s, Dukes appeared in the dual miniseries The Winds of War and War and Remembrance.
-He received an Emmy nomination for best supporting actor for his role in The Josephine Baker Story (1991) and appeared as Arthur Miller in Norma Jean & Marilyn (1996).
-He was a regular on the first season of Sisters, playing the transvestite husband of oldest sister Alex (Swoosie Kurtz).
-Dukes's role became a recurring character in subsequent seasons.
-On Dawson's Creek, he had the recurring role of Mr. McPhee, father to Jack (Kerr Smith) and Andie (Meredith Monroe) from the second through fourth seasons.
+In 1992, he received a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Limited or Anthology Series or Movie for his turn as Jo Bouillon in the HBO production The Josephine Baker Story (1991).
+He also appeared as Arthur Miller in the HBO film Norma Jean & Marilyn (1996).
+He was a series regular on the first season of the NBC network drama Sisters, playing the husband of eldest Reed sister, Alex (Swoosie Kurtz).
+Dukes' role became a recurring character in subsequent seasons.
+On Dawson's Creek, he had the recurring role of Mr. McPhee, father of Jack (Kerr Smith) and Andie (Meredith Monroe) from the second through fourth seasons.
 He also starred in Without a Trace as the ex-husband of Kate Nelligan.